sewardlee337/sewardlee337.github.io/readinglist.md

 1. [Between the World and Me](https://amzn.to/3g5KLBg), by Ta-Nehisi Coates
 1. [Circe](https://amzn.to/2OaLQLP), by Madeline Miller
 1. [Coach](https://amzn.to/3k4AbMD), by Michael Lewis
+1. [Creativity, Inc.](https://amzn.to/3ccXkts), by Ed Catmull and Amy Wallace
 1. [Everything is F*cked](https://amzn.to/2F53aNW), by Mark Manson
 1. [Extreme Ownership](https://amzn.to/2QEuPvP), by Jocko Willink and Leif Babin
 1. [Fahrenheit 451](https://amzn.to/2TQ6dlQ), by Ray Bradbury